 Rebar reinforced concrete introduces the problem of concrete chunks being held together by the rebar after the concrete has been broken.
 The best approach to this problem is to use a chisel point tool which permits cutting the rebar with the breaker.
-Another method is to periodically cut the rebar with an oxy-acetylene torch aware that the tool bit is able to drop down in the lower body cavity, far enough so that the piston cannot strike it, when the tool bit is not in contact with the work surface.
-"Blank Firing" occurs whenever the breaker is operating and the piston is not able to strike the tool bit solidly or not strike the tool bit at all.
-"Blank Firing" accelerates wear and tear on breaker and carrier components and may result in failure of one or more components.
-Excessive "Blank Firing" may be considered equipment abuse and may result in voiding warranties.
+Another method is to periodically cut the rebar with an oxy-acetylene torch.